 Here, this guide will take you through everything you need to know about reserve horses at the Grand National, so you can impress your mates with the knowledge you’ve picked up from Paddy Power!

-Reserve horses are effectively substitutes that are available to run at short notice at the Grand National.
-They are horses that have narrowly failed to meet the handicapper’s criteria to earn a spot in the race.
+Reserve horses are effectively substitutes that are available to run at short notice in the Grand National.
+They are horses that have narrowly failed to meet the handicapper’s criteria to earn an automatic spot in the race.
 Reserve horses aren’t exactly bad – after all, any horse capable of staying the distance over 4 miles, 2-and-a-half furlongs is a magnificent racer.
 But the Grand National rarely sees a reserve do well in the race.